1. Glimmer of hope for first-time homebuyers

 6. More disposable income for Canadians

 Reduced rates translate to lower debt-servicing costs for Canadians.
 Borrowers with outstanding variable loans or lines of credit tied to prime rates could see noticeable savings.
-For example, a $50,000 line of credit previously at 7.45% now drops to 7.20%, saving $125/year on interest.
+For example, a $50,000 line of credit previously at 7.20% now drops to 6.95%, saving $125/year on interest.
+For borrowers with excellent credit looking for competitive unsecured loan rates, interest can drop even lower with some lenders offering 6.45%.
+While borrowers with fair to poor credit scores continue to pay more, the recent rate reductions means that aggressively comparison shopping can help to secure loans with rates as low as 8.00%.

 Bottom Line: With more disposable income, Canadians can save, invest, or pay down debt faster.